What's that you just said? Was it in Polish?

 Despite years of forced labor in the ghetto, my grandpa was initially almost useless.
 Grandma was more practical and had to show him how and what to do.

 On the other hand, when the wind and cold kept them awake in the evenings, he was an excellent storyteller.

 She told me that, despite all their hardship, it was the best time of her life.

 It was the only time she felt that they were equal as a couple.

 She had her practical sense, and he had the knowledge and ability to talk about fascinating places, interesting things, and books.

 When the Red Army liberated the area, they decided to leave.

-Back in town, they said goodbye to each other.
-My grandmother went to see the family, and he went to Warsaw because there he could get some information about the fate of his family.
+Grandma longed for her family, and he went to Warsaw, where he could get some information about the fate of his family.

 Grandma's parents were happy to see her return, at least in the beginning.

 They were convinced that she had been captured and sent to a labor camp or worse.